rajneesh304/obsidian-sync/Java/Multithreading and Concurrency/Synchronization.md

 ```
 Synchronized block is **used to prevent multiple threads from executing a portion of a code in a method at the same point in time**.
 On the other hand, synchronized method will prevent multiple threads from executing the entire method at the same point in time.

+#### Issues with synchronized
+- A thread can take a lock only once.
+Synchronized blocks don’t offer any mechanism of a waiting queue and after the exit of one thread, any thread can take the lock.
+- This could lead to starvation of resources for some other thread for a very long period of time.

 ---
 ## Reentrant Lock